 One of the many Indian festivals that play a prominent role in reinstilling positive values in our society is Rakshabandhan.
 It is one of those much-loved festivals that is celebrated with great zeal across the nation.
 And the place, as well as the story with which people can mostly relate to here, is the historic legend of Maharani Karnavati of Mewar, Rajasthan.

 This pious festival is celebrated on the very last day of the Hindu calendar, sometime in the month of Shravana, which is the month of August as per the Gregorian calendar.

-As the name itself suggests, the meaning of the name “Raksha Bandhan” lies in its name itself which says that it is “the bond of protection and care.”
+As it suggests, the meaning of Raksha Bandhan lies in its name itself, according to which this festival is to celebrate the bond of protection and care.

 Especially for this festival, the bazaars are decorated with great enthusiasm by the shopkeepers.
 Girls start shopping with the hope to purchase the best rakhi for their brothers looking for the most colourful and vivid rakhi pieces.
 Obviously, they also want a gift in return for their trust and bond of love.

 Everyone wears new clothes on this auspicious day of Rakhi while enjoying fun family get-togethers.
 Raksha Bandhan rituals involve lighting a Diya in an earthen lamp.
 The main purpose of lighting the lamp is to represent the fire deity.
 Prayers for the well-being of the brothers are performed.
 The sister sweetly feeds a portion of sweet to the brother and then after the rituals are over rakhi is tied around the wrist of the brother by her sister.